pmrcunha/pmrcunha/README.md

 and migrating to a microsites architecture_.
 It's where I learned that good (software) architecture depends as much on the technical requirements, as on the organization that will have to adopt it.

-I left Trustpilot to pursue an old dream of building better tools for architects to work with.
+I left Trustpilot to pursue an old dream of building better tools for architects.
 Besides trying to design a complex product from scratch, I got to spend more time with the language I had been playing with - Rust.
 I mostly built POCs to get to know what I didn't knew (A LOT), and built very basic versions of a rendering engine, an interpreter for a DSL, a version control system, and an ECS (Entity Component System).